-Corman has returned a number of times to Iverson since that first effort.
-He directed four Westerns early in his career, all released in 1955 and 1956 — with "Apache Woman" and "The Oklahoma Woman" also featuring Iverson footage.
-Corman transitioned early in his career to the more campy fare that has remained his calling card over the decades, but even after leaving Westerns behind, he continued to find ways to put Iverson's rocky terrain to good use.
+Corman has returned a number of times to the Iverson Ranch since that first effort.
+He directed four Westerns early in his career, all released in 1955 and 1956 — with "Apache Woman" and "The Oklahoma Woman" also filmed on the ranch.
+Corman soon transitioned to the more campy fare that has remained his calling card, but even when he's not shooting Westerns, he finds interesting ways to use Iverson's rocky terrain.

-Nyoka Cliff, can be seen in the background as the Viking women and their boyfriends go for a stroll.
+Nyoka Cliff, can be seen in the background as the Viking women and their boyfriends do a little exploring.
 Also visible in the background is a glimpse of the western San Fernando Valley.

 The Wall — a key rock feature of the Gorge during the filming era, and one that, sadly, was later destroyed to make way for condos.